Welcome to Cougar Country!

 12. Opportunities for Parent InvolvementKennedy boasts a strong PTO, with designated officer roles and monthly meetings open to every Kennedy parent.
 Parents are involved in fundraising, school development, and volunteering at school events.
 See the PTO page for more information.

 Questions?
-Want to learn more?Please contact the main office at (650) 482-2409 or the Family Center at (650) 482-2110.Principal Sabrina Adler and Community School Coordinator Liz Calderon-Garcia look forward to meeting you!Be sure to check out the menu bar at the top of the page to learn more about Kennedy.
+Want to learn more?Please contact the main office at (650) 482-2409 or the Family Center at (650) 482-2110.Principal Sabrina Adler, Assistant Principals, Chandra Leonardo, and David Camarena along with Community School Coordinator, Liz Calderon-Garcia look forward to meeting you!Be sure to check out the menu bar at the top of the page to learn more about Kennedy.